First Things First

 No teacher, except you, could pinpoint early on their unique talents and gifts.
 No one but you could nurture them while lovingly helping them with their weaknesses.

 God uniquely positioned you to be a devoted teacher, spiritual mentor, and coach for these precious ones entrusted to your care.

-Indeed, my quest to provide my children the “best” education and the “best” enrichment resulted in an attack on our true purpose for homeschooling—to nurture their hearts for the Lord and help them grow into children who have their own personal walk with God.
+Indeed, the quest to provide my children the “best” education and the “best” enrichment resulted in an attack on our true purpose for homeschooling—to nurture their hearts for God and help them grow into children who have their own personal walk with Him.
 A walk that is Spirit led and powerful.

 Seek ye first.

 Our first priority should be training our children’s heart to love God, love others, and to really, really know God.
 We should diligently make heart training the important first in our day—a quest we purposefully and actively pursue.